News

 And then, suddenly, he seems to have had a change of heart.
 He allowed a few of us to listen to his demos, which we thought were surprisingly good.
 Certainly a lot better than we had anticipated, given everything he had said about awful they were.
 Whatever it was that happened, we are delighted that it did.
 For now we have been allowed to release all ten volumes of his early songs in demo form.

 All of these songs will take some time to release.
-Volume I is finished aleady and from tomorrow, with any luck, Volume II will start to appear.
+Volume I and Volume II are finished aleady and Volume III is well underway, with Side A finished.
+With any luck, Volume III Side B will start to appear before long.

 There are no pages for the Band of Georges at Explicit Music at this time, although some may appear following further negotiations.